akuehnis/symfony-api/README.md

 ### Add an URL to the Openapi Documentation

-Symfony API will only add routes to the documentation where an annotation of Akuehnis\SymfonyApi\Annotations\Tag is present.
+Symfony-API will only add routes to the documentation where an annotation of Akuehnis\SymfonyApi\Annotations\Tag is present.

 The following code snipped shows two controller functions.
 Both of them will be processed by